lbfm-rwth/gap-in-algebraic-research-2018/index.md

 [GAP](http://www.gap-system.org/) Days are meetings where developers and users with GAP programming experience are invited to influence the future development of GAP.
-To streamline each meeting the organizers usually suggest a few main topics to work on during the week (see e.g. the links to previous GAP days below).
+To streamline each meeting the organizers usually suggest a few main topics to work on during the week.

 The meetings are also suitable for advertising recent developments in core GAP and packages via short talks.
 However, the focus of the meeting is on code